DFE-Digital/login.dfe.infrastructure/Gateway.md

 ---
 1. Subnet for the gateway
 2. Certificate in the Keyvault for the identity management to link
+3. If new resource group deployed with different name, CIP team needs to allow the public Ip address creation in that resource group
-3. All service components that under the gateway must be deploy
+4. All service components that under the gateway must be deploy

 ## Stages
 ---